omarshatrat/flight-delay-prediction-deep-learning/README.md

-Code was ran using Northwestern MLDS' GPU cluster.
+Code was run using Northwestern MLDS' GPU cluster.